 In this situation the equation $1+\xi m_{\W}(x)$, with $\xi=\ii$, has no solutions in $\Comp\setminus[-2,2]$.
 However, $z_0=0$ can be seen as a solution, if we define $m_{\W}(0)$ as $\lim_{y\downarrow 0} m_{\W}(y\ii )=1i$.
 Hence, the set $\widetilde{\mathbf S}^{\W}_N$ is a rectangle with an (approximately) half-disc around $z_0=0$ removed, see Figure \ref{F0b}.
 The half disc has radius of order $N^{-\frac12}$, hence

 converges to zero with the rate $N^{-\frac12}$, which can be seen in Figure \ref{F2}.

 The last situation to consider is $A^{(6)}_N=P_N^{(2)} C^{(5)}Q_N^{(2)}$ with

 Here, according to Corollary \ref{QP=0} the sets $\mathbf{S}^{\W}_N$ and $\widetilde{\mathbf S}^{\W}_N$ coincide.
-Hence, all the eigenvalues converge to the real axis with the rate $N^{-1}$, the plot of $\Delta(N)$, defined as in \eqref{Delta2}, can be seen in Figure \ref{F2}.
+Hence, all the eigenvalues converge to the real axis with the rate $N^{-1}$, the same comments concerning $\omega$ as in the $C^{(4)}$ case above apply.
+The plot of $\Delta(N)$, defined as in \eqref{Delta2}, can be seen in Figure \ref{F2}.

+As in Example \ref{Wignerplusi}, the plot suggest that the exponent in the convergence rate cannot be improved in the discussed examples.

 \end{example}